creditcardGenius Team

 Instant approval: Yes

-Why we think it’s the best: The MBNA True Line Mastercard’s balance transfer offer is unheard of - an incredible 0% in interest for 12 months.
+The MBNA True Line® Mastercard® offers a balance transfer offer that's essentially unheard of: an incredible 0% in interest for 12 months.
 Even after the 12-month promo period is over, the MBNA True Line Mastercard's regular 12.99% interest rate still beats most credit cards on the market (although the cash advance and balance rate are a little high).

 1.4 (5) User reviews